jeffalldridge/super-netops-logos/README.md

-# Super-NetOps-Logos
+# Super-NetOps Logos — Managed through GitHub

-Super-NetOps Logos — Managed through GitHub
+The Super-NetOps wordmark is built from the [Ubuntu Family](https://github.com/earaujoassis/ubuntu-fontface) font.